 Grind one bowlful of toasted sesame in a food processor until it turns powdery.
 Keep grinding until the powder becomes moist enough to press or pack.

-Mix the ground sesame with the flour and other dry ingredients in a large bowl.
+Mix the grain mixture, ground sesame, flour, and other dry ingredients in a large bowl.

 Add the remaining ingredients and mix with your hands to form a dough.
 Add more flour if necessary to achieve a dough that is rather stiff but pliable.

-Knead the dough by hand for seven to eight minutes or in a mixer with dough hook for four to five minutes.
+Knead the dough by hand for seven to 8 minutes or in a mixer with dough hook for 4 to 5 minutes.

 Divide the dough into four portions, shape each into a smooth mound, and place the dough in a plastic bag to rest for 10 to 15 minutes.